 So here's a quick reminder for you to celebrate your body for what it has done and know that an immediate flat tummy is a hyperbole and better suited to celebrities with personal trainers and live-in nannies.

-Most new moms deal with the anxiety of how to lose weight after delivering the baby, and hence we came up with a few valuable tips that could help you in your journey to reclaim your pre-pregnancy body.
+Most new moms deal with the anxiety of how to lose weight after pregnancy and how much weight do you lose after giving birth to the baby.
+Hence we came up with a few valuable tips that could help you in your journey to reclaim your pre-pregnancy body.

-Breastfeeding is not only great for building your baby's immunity but also helps you lose belly fat and reduce the postpartum belly.
+Breastfeeding is not only great for building your baby's immunity but also helps you in losing weigh after pregnancy, reduce belly fat and the postpartum belly.
 This is because when you breastfeed, your body uses the fat cells stored during pregnancy along with the calories from your diet to produce the milk and feed your baby.
 It is estimated that breastfeeding can help burn 300-500 calories per day on average.

 Gone are those days when women were asked to wait for a few weeks after childbirth to begin their exercise regime.
 If you have had an uncomplicated vaginal delivery and have exercised during pregnancy, it is generally safe to start with a light workout routine within delivery days.
-We, however, recommend you seek advice from your healthcare provider before you start with any exercise program.
+Exercise after pregnancy to reduce stomach and belly fat should eb done safely.
+We recommend you seek advice from your healthcare provider before you start with any exercise program.
 Have a look at a few of these workout routines you can include fitness regime:

 A powerful yoga breathing exercise that helps in toning and strengthening your abs and belly.
 It has numerous other benefits, such as improving core muscle stability, lowering blood pressure, lowering heart rate, etc.